 Creating websites with mobiles in mind is essential.

-5. Video backgrounds
+4. Video backgrounds

-More and more website are turning to chatbots to provide answers to customer questions.
+More and more websites are turning to website chatbots to provide answers to customer questions.
 You can program them with frequently asked questions, then the AI/machine learning that runs in the background picks up on keywords and phrases, then provides answers and more information.
 Depending on your website, some enable automatic purchasing, increase revenue through e-commerce channels.

 1. Track record